s-angelle/Space-Battle-Console-Game1/README.md

 Every time the ship will attack, calculate the chance that the damage will hit the opposing ship using Math.random()

-** Player Spaceship **

-3. The USS Schwarzenegger will have the following properties:
+3. The USS Schwarzenegger (player spaceship) will have the following properties:

 hull - 20 firepower -5 accuracy - .7

 4. The alien ships will each have the following ranged properties determined randomly:

 hull - between 3 and 6 firepower - between 2 and 4 accuracy - between .6 and .8

 5. Get user input via the browser.

 6. The app should run in the DOM.
 Users should see instructions through prompts, but the values of the enemy ship should change in the DOM.